ECMT-680-Financial-Econometrics/IV-Group-Slave-Trade/README.md

 This repository contains our analysis of the study "The Long Term Effects of Africa's Slave Trade."

+This repository includes:

+1. The ReadMe file.
+2. The data: (slave_trade_QJE_New_Data.xlsx).
+This xlsx file includes not only the variables from the original dataset but also adds new variables that represent the log GDP for the period 2001 - 2022 and an average of GDP the same period.
+3. The replication code of the original paper in Python and HTML versions.
+The replication uses the original varibles and the variables added.
-This repository includes the code we used to create a more precise analysis of the impact of the slave trade exposure on the current economic outcomes in African countries.
+4. The code used to create a more precise analysis, through Double Lasso, of the impact of the slave trade exposure on the current economic outcomes in African countries.
+Python and HTML versions are available

-The data is provided (slave_trade_QJE_updated.xlsx).
+5. A template of the presentation of the analysis.
+6. A complete report of the analysis.